getbubblenow/bubble-flexrouter/README-release.md

 ## Initialize the flex router
 This step only needs to be done once.
 After that, bubble-flexrouter will re-use the initialization settings.

+### Mac OS X Installation
+On Mac OS X, it's really easy: just tun the `install.sh` included in the distribution zip file.
+This will install the flex router, initialize it, and install it as a LaunchDaemon.

+You can use the `uninstall.sh` script to undo everything that install has done.
+Running `uninstall.sh` will unload the LaunchDaemon and remove all files that were installed.

+### Linux Installation
-On Mac OS and Linux, start by opening a Terminal window.
+On Linux, start by opening a Terminal window, then follow the instructions below to run `flex_init.sh`.

+### Windows Installation
 If you're using Windows, start by opening a Cygwin bash shell.
 That's what you'll use to run these commands.
+Follow the instructions below to run `flex_init.sh`.

-### If you have htpasswd installed
+#### If you have htpasswd installed
 To initialize your bubble-flexrouter, run the init script:

     flex_init.sh